antoine-salamitou/talk-with-your-eyes/README.md

 To communicate with people suffering from this disease, we scroll the alphabet and they blink when the letter is right, in order to complete a word letter by letter.

-Since I had a close relationship with someone I used to visit a couple of times a week (play chess, reading..), I imagined using face recognition to allow him to form words with his eyes movements.
+I imagined using face recognition to allow a person suffering from this disease to form words with his eyes movements.
 The software basically uses a binary search in the alphabet and displays on the screen :
 [A-M] for two seconds then [N-Z] then [A-M] again until a face movement is detected